 Read on for answers to the most frequently asked questions ASCA has been receiving regarding the Consumer Assessment of Healthcare Providers and Systems Outpatient and Ambulatory Surgery Survey, or “OAS CAHPS” survey.
-This survey is currently voluntary, but will be mandatory for CMS-certified ASCs beginning in 2018 so start planning now!

 What is the survey?

 The Centers for Medicare and Medicaid Services (CMS) contracted with RTI International to develop the OAS CAHPS survey to measure experience of care in patients who have a surgery or procedure performed in a hospital outpatient department (HOPD) or ambulatory surgery center (ASC).
 Prior to OAS CAHPS, which has been in development since 2012, there was no standardized survey instrument to assess patient experience with outpatient surgical care received at HOPDs and ASCs.

 Are we required to use the OAS CAHPS Survey?

 The program is currently voluntary.
 In the 2018 ASC Proposed Rule, CMS proposed to keep the survey as voluntary until further rulemaking.

 What data will be available to our facility?

 Participating HOPDs and ASCs can compare their patient responses against their state and the national average.
 Results and links to these datasets will be available for download on a CMS website such as Medicare.gov.